In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 Therapists and workers will also support you to develop skills to manage and overcome cravings.

-If you have an issue with cannabis, you can enter a drug and alcohol rehab in Basildon to receive support.
+If you have an issue with cannabis, you can enter an alcohol & drug rehab in Basildon to receive support.

 There will focus on understanding what in life has brought you to this point.